 In 2017 Lisa was invited to take part in the Norfolk and Norwich festival in the unique all night work, 'The Arms of Sleep' with the Voice Project.
 The series of five concerts involved the realization of new compositions by Orlando Gough, Helen Chadwick, Jonathan Baker and others.
 She is pleased to continue frequently appearing as a guest soloist with The Voice Project.

 In 2015/16 Lisa produced and toured with Francis Poulenc's uniquely moving opera 'La voix humaine'.
 Following this performance she worked with composer Kenneth Ian Hÿtch, who composed her a new opera entitled 'Lady Macbeth is Dead' which was premiered at the Hostry Festival in 2016 and performed again in 2017.
 The festival was delighted with the performance declaring: 'This is one of the finest things that the Hostry has ever put on'.
+Lisa is currently Artist in Residence with the Hostry Festival.

 Lisa is a dedicated oratorio singer.
 Recent engagements include singing both soprano parts in Bach's Mass in B Minor with Sinfonia Chorale at Southwell Minster for their 50th Anniversary concert, under Richard Roddis; working with Sistema Norwich on Kemal Yusuf's new work 'Cain', the role of Belinda in Purcell’s ‘Dido and Aeneas’ alongside The Brook Street Band, Benjamin Britten’s ‘Spring Symphony’ and Beethoven's ‘9th Symphony’ under Sharon Choa with the Norwich Philharmonic; Bach’s ‘Magnificat’ with the Norwich Philharmonic under David Dunnett, Rossini's ‘Petite Messe Solennelle’ at St Peter Mancroft in Norwich, Mozart's 'C Minor Mass' in St Mary's Cathedral Edinburgh and more recently with the English Arts Chorale in Surrey, Orff’s ‘Carmina Burana’ for the Wirksworth Festival in Derbyshire.